The Story of Little Black Sambo: Modern versions

-In 1961, Whitman Publishing Company released an edition illustrated by Violet LaMont.
+In 1959, Whitman Publishing Company released an edition illustrated by Violet LaMont.
 Her colorful pictures show an Indian family wearing bright Indian clothes.
 The story of the boy and the tigers is as described in the plot section above.

-In 1996, illustrator Fred Marcellino observed that the story itself contained no racist overtones and produced a re-illustrated version, The Story of Little Babaji, which changed the characters' names but otherwise left the text unmodified.
+In 1996, illustrator Fred Marcellino considered that the story itself contained no racist overtones and produced a re-illustrated version, The Story of Little Babaji, which changed the characters' names but otherwise left the text unmodified.

-Julius Lester, in his Sam and the Tigers, also published in 1996, recast "Sam" as a hero of the mythical Sam-sam-sa-mara, where all the characters were named "Sam".
+Julius Lester, in his Sam and the Tigers, also published in 1996, recast "Sam" as the African American hero of the mythical Sam-sam-sa-mara, where all the human inhabitants are named "Sam".

 A 2003 printing with the original title substituted more racially sensitive illustrations by Christopher Bing, portraying Sambo, in his publisher's words, as "a glorious and unabashedly African child".
 It was chosen for the Kirkus 2003 Editor's Choice list.
 Some critics remained unsatisfied.
 Alvin F. Poussaint said of the 2003 publication: "I don't see how I can get past the title and what it means.
 It would be like ... trying to do 'Little Black Darky' and saying, 'As long as I fix up the character so he doesn't look like a darky on the plantation, it's OK.'"